microchip-pic-avr-examples/attiny416-pillbox-alarm-p4-mplab/README.md

 ## Operation

+1. Download the zip file or clone the example to get the source code.
-1. Open `PillboxAlarmP4.X` in MPLAB.
+2. Open `PillboxAlarmP4.X` in MPLAB.
-2. Connect the AVR P4 with your computer.
+3. Connect the AVR P4 with your computer.
-3. Make sure the kit is selected as the tool to be programmed under project settings.
+4. Make sure the kit is selected as the tool to be programmed under project settings.
-4. Press the make and program button to program the device.
+5. Press the make and program button to program the device.
-4. Interact with the alarm according to the application note.
+6. Interact with the alarm according to the application note.

 ## Conclusion